Fixtu/Project/README.md

 I hope that with every code (from project 1-1 to 1-3) it looks better and better (less like spaghetti code).
 There are a couple of mistakes, and errors I wanted to rewrite 1-1 but I ran out of time.

-Hope that you Reader, could get through this.
+Hope that you Reader, will be able get through this.

 Cheers!